SFPD: No known threat to city after NYC subway shooting

 SFPD went on to say that it was closely monitoring the situation in New York and communicating with local, state and federal law enforcement.
 There will be increased police presence in local transit areas and highly populated downtown areas.

-The incident in New York left 10 shot and 16 injured, PIX11 reported.
+The incident in New York left 10 shot and at least 20 injured, PIX11 reported.
 Officials said it was not being investigated as a terror attack.

 While there have been no similar attacks, San Francisco did have its own issues with public transportation Tuesday morning.
 Bay Area Rapid Transit experienced major delays as police attempted to locate a person on the tracks in between the Embarcadero and Montgomery stations.